belabbas/belabbas.github.io/teaching/stochasticcontrolFA24.md

 ### Midterm

-Thu Oct 31, in class.
+Tue Nov 5, in class.

 Closed notes.
-You can have 1 cheat sheet (with anything you want written on it; preferably material related to the course though).
+You can have 1 cheat sheet (letter-sized, double-sided, with anything you want written on it; preferably material related to the course though).

 ### Grading policy